3 Different Types Of Car Scratches (With Pictures)

 It’s a good idea to go for a kit in this case, as it gives you all the materials you’ll need.
 Follow all the steps outlined above, but apply the primer before the paint.
 In a kit, this is usually supplied as a convenient pen.
 This will also take a couple of days to dry, after which you can carry on with the paint and clear coat.
 It sounds simple, but doing it cleanly and smoothly can be a challenge.

 Most scratches will not require an entire door panel respray, so don’t panic too much, even if a scratch gets down to the metal.
 That can be done quickly and cheaply at a body shop.
-A small surface scratch is easily dealt with using simple methods.
+A small surface scratch is quickly treated using simple methods.
 An even nastier one can be fixed at home.
-Hopefully, this list has managed to reduce your anxiety and given you helpful information about different car scratches and their remedies.
+Hopefully, this list has reduced your anxiety and given you helpful information about car scratches and their remedies.

 Featured Image Credit: FotoBob, Shutterstock